quotient-im/libQuotient/CONTRIBUTING.md

   templated code because type deduction doesn't work with aliases.
 This breakage will go away in C++23 but we are far from that yet; in the meantime, the fix boils down to specifying the template parameter of `QVector` explicitly.)

+* When you write logs within the library, always use logging categories defined in `logging_categories_p.h`, instead of plain `qDebug()` (that assigns a log line to the default category). `qCDebug(CATEGORY)` is the preferred form;
+  `qDebug(CATEGORY)` is accepted as well.
+Do not add new logging categories without necessity; if you do, make sure to add the new category to `logging_categories_p.h`, to make sure there's a central reference for all of them (mentioned in README.md, by the way).

 ### API conventions